DAOstack

 Organizations: Create multiple organizations with shared governance infrastructure.

-DAOstack provides complete DAO toolkit.
+DAOstack provides a complete DAO toolkit.

 Holographic Consensus Mechanics